 What will be required of me once I have obtained this grant?

 Once you receive the grant, you will be required to submit a final report by June 1, 2018 to report on the project/field trip.
 Instructions on submitting your final report can be found here.

 Who do I contact for more questions?

-If you have any questions or need additional information about the FEDCO program, please contact David Rey, Program Associate, at (213) 413-4130 Ext.
+If you have any questions or need additional information about the FEDCO program, please contact David Rey, education program associate, at (213) 413-4130 Ext.
 218, or email fedcofund [@] calfund [.] org.
-If you need technical assistance, please contact a member of the Grants Management Team at 213-239-2330.
+If you need technical assistance, please contact a member of the Grants Team at 213-239-2330.

 J.B. & Emily Van Nuys Charities

 J.B. & Emily Van Nuys Charities (VNC) annually awards an estimated $1 million to charitable agencies located in Los Angeles County under operational or focus grants.
 Additionally, VNC’s separate large grant program awards up to $225,000 over three years to each of three organizations, providing core support to agencies addressing the prevention of domestic violence and breaking the cycle of domestic violence with a focus on trauma-informed practices for children, intimate partners and elders in Los Angeles County.

 J.B.Van Nuys’ father, Isaac Van Nuys, originally from New York, moved to Southern California in 1871.
 He purchased the 60,000 acre San Fernando Ranch and farmed the land for many years, until it was subdivided in 1910 and came to be known as the San Fernando Valley.
 Isaac Van Nuys married Susanna Lankershim and founded the town of Van Nuys, Calif.